 While high eyes are a common side effect of marijuana use, it is still important to address it.

-Turning the eyes red is a side effect of the THC and CBD in cannabinoids.
-The cannabinoids impact a person’s blood flow to their eyes while they are under the influence of marijuana, which causes pink and red coloring.
+The cannabinoids impact a person’s blood vessels in and around their eyes while they are under the influence of marijuana, which causes pink and red coloring.

 Reduced intraocular pressure, or eye pressure, is a common effect of smoking weed and can lead to blurry vision, dry eyes, and more.

-However, prolonged use of marijuana may cause an individual to be at a higher risk of long-term detrimental effects on their eye health, such as the development of photosensitivity, eye disease, vision loss, and more.
+However, using marijuana for a long time may cause an individual to be at a higher risk of long-term detrimental effects on their eye health, such as the development of photosensitivity, eye disease, vision loss, and more.

 Dilated pupils are also common following the use of marijuana and can impact a person’s vision as they are less capable of regulating the amount of light that is entering their eyes.